 - 3.1.
-The Appeals Board shall be composed of three (3) Students and one (1) practicing lawyer. - 3.2.
+The Appeals Board shall be composed of four (4) Students and one (1) practicing lawyer serving as Chair; - 3.2.
 Appeals Board Members shall not be voting members of Council, Executives, Directors, or members of any Committee from which, according to their Bylaws, policies, or procedures, Appeals are adjudicated by the Appeals Board.
 Appeals Board Members shall not hold an executive position in a USC Ratified Club. - 3.3.
 Hearings before the Appeals Board should typically occur before a Panel of three (3) Appeals Board Members.
-However, the Appeals Board Chair, at their discretion, may decide to increase the amount of Appeals Board Members sitting on a Panel to a maximum of four (4).
+However, the Appeals Board may elect to hear a matter as a Panel of five (5) in especially serious circumstances, so long as the number of Appeals Board Members sitting on each Panel is not even.

-4.HIRING OF APPEALS BOARD MEMBERS
+4. HIRING OF APPEALS BOARD MEMBERS

 - 4.1.
 The Appeals Board Chair will be a practicing lawyer approved by a simple motion of the Board of Directors. - 4.2.
 The Appeals Board Hiring Committee, a committee of the Board of Directors, shall oversee the process of hiring candidates to fill vacancies on the Appeals Board on an annual basis.
-It shall also hire candidates to fill any vacancies that occur during the Appeals Board Term.
-It shall also hire the Deputy Appeals Board Chair.
+It shall also hire candidates to fill any vacancies that occur during the Appeals Board Term.4.2.1.
+The Appeals Board Hiring Committee shall be composed of:

-- 4.2.1.
-The Appeals Board Hiring Committee shall be composed of: - the Appeals Board Chair or Senior Manager Advocacy and Government Services; and - 2. a member of the People and Development Department.
+- 1. the Appeals Board Chair or Senior Manager Advocacy & Government Services and; - 2. a member of the People and Development Department.

-5.APPEALS BOARD CHAIR
+5. APPEALS BOARD CHAIR

 - 5.1.
-The Appeals Board Chair shall be ratified by the USC Board of Directors. - 5.2.
-Should the Appeals Board Chair resign their position, the USC Board of Directors shall ratify a new Chairperson as soon as possible. - 5.3.
-The Appeals Board Chair shall report directly to the USC Board of Directors - 5.4.
-The Appeals Board Chair must be present for all hearings.
+The Appeals Board Chair shall be hired by the Appeals Board Chair Hiring Committee. - 5.2.
+Should the Appeals Board Chair resign her position, the Appeals Board Chair Hiring Committee shall meet as soon as possible to hire a new Appeals Board Chair. - 5.3.
+The Appeals Board Chair shall report to the USC Board of Directors. - 5.4.
+The Appeals Board Chair must be present for all hearings. - 5.5.
+The Appeals Board Chair must be a practicing lawyer.

-6.TERMS OF OFFICE
+6. TERMS OF OFFICE

 - 6.1.
-Appeals Board Members shall serve a term of one (1) year. - 6.2.
-If a member seeks to reclaim their seat on the Appeals Board following their initial term, they may do so by the regular hiring process outlined in this Policy.
+Appeals Board Members shall serve a term of either one (1) or two (2) years. - 6.2.
+If a member seeks to reclaim their seat on the Appeals Board following their initial term, they may do so by the regular hiring process outlined in this Policy. - 6.3.
+The Appeals Board Chair will be a practicing lawyer, hired by the USC to fulfill the duties of Chair.
+Their term shall be reviewed every three (3) years by the USC Board of Directors Governance Committee, and may be extended for multiple terms at the discretion of the Board of Directors.

-7.REMOVAL
+7. REMOVAL

 - 7.1.
 The Appeals Board Chair has the purview to remove an Appeals Board Member following proper human resource practices. - 7.2.
-The USC Board of Directors have the purview to remove the Appeals Board Chair following proper human resource practices.
+The Board of Directors haves the purview to remove the Appeals Board Chair following proper human resource practices.

-8.QUORUM
+8. QUORUM